 ahead and take off and as soon as convenient, fly a heading of about 150

+degrees.
 While in flight, we'll adjust the heading on the VOR2 dial

 located just right of center on the bottom of the panel.
 In the lower left of